 3. Avoid Mixing Without Guidance

-Combining supplements without professional input can create interactions that affect absorption or effectiveness, especially when taken alongside prescription medications.
-The FDA warns that certain supplements may interfere with medications, altering how they work in the body.
+Combining supplements without professional input can create interactions that affect absorption, effectiveness, or safety, especially when supplements are taken with prescription medications.
+The FDA warns that mixing dietary supplements and medications can have dangerous effects, including making some medications less effective.
 Consulting a pharmacist before mixing products provides clarity and reduces uncertainty.
 Guidance prevents avoidable issues.

 4. Choose Quality Tested Products